Skip to main content

 Survey and Plan Rules

 The statutory right of way plan must comply with both the Survey and Plan Rules and the director’s directions for electronic plans.
 The rules are available at www.abcls.ca.
-The director’s directions are set out in the Electronic Land Title Plan and Plan Application Requirements, v.
-2.6, available at https://ltsa.ca/wp-content/uploads/2020/10/Electronic_Land_Title_Plan_and_Plan_Application_Requirements.pdf.
+The director’s directions are set out in the Electronic Land Title Plan and Plan Application Requirements, available at https://ltsa.ca/wp-content/uploads/2020/10/Electronic_Land_Title_Plan_and_Plan_Application_Requirements.pdf.

 Deposit of Statutory Right of Way